Project Daedalus: Concept

 Daedalus would be constructed in Earth orbit and have an initial mass of 54,000 tonnes including 50,000 tonnes of fuel and 500 tonnes of scientific payload.
 Daedalus was to be a two-stage spacecraft.
 The first stage would operate for two years, taking the spacecraft to 7.1% of light speed (0.071 c), and then after it was jettisoned, the second stage would fire for 1.8 years, taking the spacecraft up to about 12% of light speed (0.12 c), before being shut down for a 46-year cruise period.
 Due to the extreme temperature range of operation required, from near absolute zero to 1600 K, the engine bells and support structure would be made of molybdenum alloyed with titanium, zirconium, and carbon, which retains strength even at cryogenic temperatures.
 A major stimulus for the project was Friedwardt Winterberg's inertial confinement fusion drive concept, for which he received the Hermann Oberth gold medal award.

 This velocity is well beyond the capabilities of chemical rockets or even the type of nuclear pulse propulsion studied during Project Orion.
-According to Dr. Tony Martin, controlled-fusion engine and the nuclear–electric systems have very low thrust, equipment to convert nuclear energy into electrical has a large mass, which results in small acceleration, which would take a century to achieve the desired speed; thermodynamic nuclear engines of the NERVA type require a great quantity of fuel, photon rockets have to generate power at a rate of 3×10^9 W per kg of vehicle mass and require mirrors with absorptivity of less than 1 part in 106, interstellar ramjet's problems are tenuous interstellar medium with a density of about 1 atom/cm3, a large diameter funnel, and high power required for its electric field.
+According to Dr. Tony Martin, controlled-fusion engines and the nuclear–electric systems have very low thrust because equipment to convert nuclear energy into electrical has a large mass which results in small acceleration, taking a century to achieve the desired speed (for example 15% of the velocity of light, thus unsuitable for interstellar flight during a single human lifetime); thermodynamic nuclear engines of the NERVA type require a great quantity of fuel.
+Photon rockets have to generate power at a rate of 3×10^9 W per kg of vehicle mass and require mirrors with absorptivity of less than 1 part in 106.
+Interstellar ramjet's problems are the tenuous interstellar medium with a density of about 1 atom/cm3, a large diameter funnel, and high power required for its electric field.
 Thus the only suitable propulsion method for the project was thermonuclear pulse propulsion.